SAP-samples/cloud-dqm-sample-payloads/README.md

 ![sample10](/images/sample10.jpg)

-* Enter your SAP username and password, and click Update Request.
+* Enter your SAP ID Service username and password (remember your S/P-user or SAP I/D number), and click Update Request.

 ![sample11](/images/sample11.jpg)

-* Go to the Headers section, copy the token from the first Authorization variable, without the word “Basic”.
+* Go to the Headers section, copy the value from the first Authorization variable, without the word “Basic”.
 This is the value to insert as the value for the base64Credentials variable.

 ![sample12](/images/sample12.jpg)

 Update your environment variables
 ---------------------------------

-* When you have finished entering the application URL and the token, click Update.
+* When you have finished entering the application URL and the variable value, click Update.

 ![sample8](/images/sample8.jpg)